What is Network Security?

 1. Access Control

-Allowing all users access across the entire work network is a mistake many new businesses make.
+Allowing all users full access across the entire work network is a mistake many new businesses make.
 Restricting and managing network access is an essential part of network security.
 Remember that each user only needs access to the apps, folders, and files that they directly use to do their job.

 Identify users and devices, making sure that every new user and device goes through the correct policies and procedures so that they ― and their device/s ― are recognised.
 Security policies should be created that cover the different types of devices that access your network.
 As a result, you get to enforce who has approved access and block unidentified users or devices from having unrestricted, or any, network access.
 You’ll often hear this process being referred to as network access control (NAC).